 Email Marketing Rules

-While not specifically about affiliate marketing, this is the most comprehensive guide to email marketing available.
+This is the most complete guide to email marketing available.
 White covers deliverability, list management, automation, and the metrics that matter.
-Since email is the highest-converting channel for affiliate marketers, understanding how email actually works at a technical and strategic level is not optional — it is essential.

 Read this if: You have an email list but your open rates are dropping and your clicks are flat.